 - Canine Anatomy Audio File for Pronunciation and Memorization

 Note: A good dog massage therapist and caretaker should strive to slowly learn what is underneath the skin and how the muscles work on the bones.
-When you are doing a dog massage and you feel something that feels odd or that doesn’t feel right, then you should go to a dog anatomy book or dog anatomy website and research what you are feeling.
+When you are doing a dog massage and feel something that feels odd or doesn’t feel right, you should go to a dog anatomy book or dog anatomy website and research what you are feeling.

 Dog and Cat Massage Intake Forms